IonicDev/hipaa-healthcare/README.md

 npm run setup
 ```

-- The `setup` script created three groups in Ionic Dashboard: _Patients_, _Physicians_ and _Insurers_.
+- The `setup` script created three groups in Machina Dashboard: _Patients_, _Physicians_ and _Insurers_.

-> The "setup" script also created Ionic _Data Marking Values_ and  _Data Policies_ in Ionic Dashboard.
+> The "setup" script also created Machina _Data Marking Values_ and  _Data Policies_ in Machina Dashboard.
 To learn more about groups, data markings and data policies, explore the Quickstart guide.

 -  Run the Demo with the following command: